The Best Hotel Rewards Credit Cards in AmericaAdvertiser Disclosure by Jason Steele

-What to Look for in a Hotel Rewards Credit Card
+What Goes Into Choosing a Hotel Rewards Credit Card?

-The costs: There is a $65 annual fee for this card that is waived the first year, as well as a 2.7% foreign transaction fee imposed on all charges processed outside of the U.S. after conversion to U.S. dollars.
+The Costs: There is a $75 annual fee for this card, and a 2.7% fee imposed on all transactions processed outside of the U.S. after conversion to U.S. dollars.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.